19hours/sg-statutes/Acts/Securities and Futures Act.md

 [1/2005]

-(4) Subject to regulations made under this Act, where an application is made for the grant or renewal of a capital markets services licence, the Authority may refuse the application if —
+(4) Subject to regulations made under this Act, where an application is made for the grant of a capital markets services licence, the Authority may refuse the application if —

 (a) the applicant has not provided the Authority with such information or documents relating to it or any person employed by or associated with it for the purposes of its business, and to any circumstances likely to affect its manner of conducting business, as the Authority may require;